-The history of postcode usage in Australia dates back to 1967 when the system was implemented by Australia Post.
+The history of postcode usage in Australia dates back to 1967 when Australia Post implemented the system.
 At the time, the company was known as the Postmaster-General’s Department.

 Earlier postal systems were employed in various states before postcodes were adopted.
 These included the use of number and letter codes in Melbourne, and in regional areas of New South Wales.

 Postcodes in Australia always consist of four digits.
 The first digit of the code identifies what Australian state or territory the mail delivery area is situated in.
-There are 7 starting digits allocated to the 6 states and 2 territories in Australia.
+There are seven starting digits allocated to the six states and two territories in Australia.
 They are as follows:

 The following examples demonstrate postcodes from cities in each of the states, which utilize the allocated initial digit.